stanleyalves/spotify-playlist/README.md

-# spotify-playlist
+# react-gulp-browserify-test
-A web application using spotifys web API.
+Getting started with react, using gulp and browserify.